Natalist's "Get Pregnant Bundle" Could Be The TTC Subscription Box You've Been Waiting For

 Inside the bundle are vitamins, ovulation and pregnancy tests, and informational reading material.
 The vitamins include a month’s supply of prenatal multivitamins, and a month’s supply of Omega DHA.
 Natalist states that the ingredients in these vitamins “meet or exceed American College of Obstetricians and Gynecologists (ACOG) guidelines.”
 The box also includes seven ovulation tests, which are meant to help you keep track of when you are most fertile.
 There are three pregnancy tests, that Natalist says gives results five days before your period is supposed to start.
 Included also is a Conception 101 book published by Natalist, a 64-paged book that focuses on, “the biological basics on how to get pregnant.”

 Are the items in the “Get Pregnant Bundle” helpful for pregnancy?
 The prenatal vitamins that are included are, in fact, often recommended for women who are trying to get pregnant.
 Planned Parenthood suggested that women start taking prenatal vitamins one month before attempting pregnancy.
 (It’s also a good idea to inform your doctor or OB-GYN of the supplements you're planning on taking.)
-The American Pregnancy Association recommends Omega-3 DHA, which is also included in the Get Pregnant Bundle.
+Also included in the Get Pregnant Bundle is Omega-3 DHA, "thought to prevent certain health problems associated with pregnancy, such as preeclampsia," according to Verywell Family.

 The other items included in the bundle seem similarly helpful: ovulation tests can let you know when is the best time to attempt conception.
 Though not strictly necessary, they can be a big help in figuring out when you are most likely to successfully conceive.
 The Conception 101 book may also be helpful in demystifying the science behind conception, or it could simply be interesting knowledge to have.
 The pregnancy tests in the bundle are vital: It’s important to know when you get pregnant so you can inform your OBGYN and start care.
 It’s also, of course, the news you’ve been waiting for!